Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Unified measure of estimation quality: mean-squared error (MSE)

 Variance quantifies the dispersion of repeated estimates around their own mean, and therefore reflects statistical precision.
 The mean-squared error combines these two contributions into a single measure:

 Expanding around $\mathbb{E}[\hat{\theta}]$ gives

 This decomposition shows that MSE accounts for both random fluctuations and systematic deviation.
 For this reason, MSE is a natural measure of \emph{overall estimation error}.
 In particular, variance alone measures precision, whereas MSE evaluates estimator quality when both precision and accuracy are relevant.
 An estimator with small variance but large bias may still have poor overall performance, and MSE captures this trade-off directly.
-Therefore, when both sampling error and systematic error are present, it is statistically correct to use MSE as a unified criterion for comparing estimators or for quantifying overall uncertainty.
+When both sampling error and systematic error are present, we therefore adopt the MSE as a unified criterion for comparing estimators.